Reuben Saltzman

 General Exterior

-• Seal gaps around the home ‘envelope’; check for loose or dried-out caulking around pipes, ducts, faucets, air conditioner refrigerant lines, etc. While this is the most generic piece of fall maintenance advice, it’s still smart to do this before winter.
+• Seal gaps around the home ‘envelope’ and check for loose or dried-out caulking around pipes, ducts, faucets, air conditioner refrigerant lines, etc. While this is the most generic piece of fall maintenance advice, it’s still smart to do it before winter.

 • Replace any damaged or worn weatherstripping around windows and doors.